FREE SHIPPING OVER $49

 Maintain a Healthy Weight

 Overweight cats are more likely to experience urinary issues, partly because excess weight can lead to inflammation and lower activity levels.
 Keeping your cat at a healthy weight with the right balance of food and exercise will reduce strain on their body and support their urinary system.
+If your cat is on a calorie-restricted diet to manage their weight, consider a cat multivitamin to ensure they are still receiving all their essential daily nutrients.

 Reduce Stress